jadabrown822/SpaceShump/README.md

       // Set bndCheck to reference the BoundsCheck component on this GameObject bndCheck = GetComponent<BoundsCheck>();

-      // Invoke SpawnEnemey() once (in 2 seconds, based on default values) Invoke(nameof(SpawnEnemy), 1f/enemySpawnPerSecond);
+      // Invoke SpawnEnemy() once (in 2 seconds, based on default values) Invoke(nameof(SpawnEnemy), 1f/enemySpawnPerSecond);
     }